 We’ve all loved ’em… the ever dreamed about, garden hydrangea.
 So popular, they are the number one wedding flower after roses.
-So beloved, few people have no memories of a hydrangea moment…yes, especially us girls… They are romantic, and amazing.
+So beloved, few people have no memories of a hydrangea moment.
+Yes, especially us girls.
+They are romantic, dramatic and amazing.
 Sigh….
-The good news is, there is a hydrangea to fit most gardens in most areas of the country.
+The good news is, there is a variety to fit most gardens in most areas of the country.
+And, anyone can learn how to grow hydrangeas!
 Shade or sun, acid soil or alkaline.
 Yes, they can be a little finicky.
 Yes, they are absolutely worth it!
-Here is the skinny on growing the best hydrangeas, for garden or table.
+Here is the skinny on growing hydrangeas, for garden or table.
 (Or both!)

 Although most of us probably think of the old fashioned mophead hydrangea (H. macrophylla) first, with those amazing balls of bloom in pink or blue, there are other varieties.
 Oakleaf hydrangeas grow well in partial shade, and lace cap hydrangeas have a more delicate flower.
 There is also the more heat tolerant PeeGee hydrangea, H. paniculata.
 And if that isn’t enough variety, there are now the new reblooming hydrangeas, like “Endless Summer”.
 First, basic hydrangea care, then we will look at the different varieties so that you can choose the right one for your garden!

 How to Grow Hydrangeas

 Most hydrangeas prefer morning sun and afternoon shade, and don’t deal well with hot climates.
 Coastal climates are ideal, as are cool summer areas.
 Both too much heat and too little sun can contribute to poor performance for old fashioned hydrangeas.
 PeeGee hydrangeas deal much better with heat.
 Oak leaf hydrangeas are perfect for partial shade areas.
 No hydrangea will bloom in deep shade.